-There are many medicinal mushrooms that are worth to try such as Cordyceps, Ashwaganda, He Shou Wu, Lion’s Mane and Rhodiola.
+There are many medicinal mushrooms that are worth to try such as Cordyceps, He Shou Wu, and Lion’s Mane.
 But today I will use two that I think are the best ones to start out with: Chaga & Reishi.

 Of all the mushrooms reishi (Ganoderma lucidum) is probably the most well-known and researched mushroom powder.
 Reishi is known in Chinese medicine as the “queen healer’’ and I noticed the relaxing power of this mushroom.
 Reishi enhances the immune system, regulates the mood, it strengthens the metabolism, but it also protects and can overcome viral infections such as the flu.
 But most of all it reduces anxiety, stress and insomnia.
 It also improves the cognitive function and memory.

 Reishi is known as an immune supporter, for longevity and as a stress reliever.

 Because of its mild flavor (almost milky) reishi is very easy to use on a daily basis.
 Reishi can be enjoyed in a milk such as in below recipe.
 Reishi is also great in warm water, tea or in smoothies, matcha, golden milk, raw chocolates, and lattes.
 In the morning I add some into my smoothie or I make a milk.
 In the evening I prepare a (warming) milk with reishi by blending some hot water, almond milk, and reishi to unwind.